Riwe-Technologies/Stellar/Technical-Architecture.md

 ---

+## Why the Stellar Chain

+First, money moves in every cycle of insurance, from premium payment to claims settlement, and we are building for the last mile, farmers who have long been financially excluded.
+To build this, we first ensured that moving mony was easy for these farmers who don't have bank accounts or formal financial literacy.
+This is where monygram comes in.
+MoneyGram already operates as a SEP-24 anchor on Stellar.
+That means USDC settled on Stellar can be converted to NGN and disbursed as cash through MoneyGram's Nigerian agent network without building a custom fiat bridge.

+Second, Soroban's deterministic execution model is the right fit for parametric insurance.
+The same oracle data and trigger conditions must always produce the same claim outcome.
+No discretion, no dispute, no adjuster.
+Soroban guarantees that.

+Third, USDC as a native Stellar asset means the insurance pool, premium flows, and payouts are all denominated in a stablecoin that is auditable by our insurers and any reinsurer without exposure to crypto volatility.
+Farmers never touch USDC, they pay in NGN and collect in NGN.
+The USDC layer is internal settlement infrastructure.

 ## What Stellar uniquely enables

-This is not a project that uses Stellar as a payment rail while the core logic lives elsewhere.
-Stellar's specific primitives are load-bearing to the protocol design.
+**Transparent, auditable risk records.** Every policy issuance, oracle submission, and claim payout is anchored on the Stellar ledger.
+Licensed insurer partners can independently verify the full history of any policy they have underwritten without calling us.
+This is the audit trail that traditional parametric insurance cannot offer.

+**Micro-policy economics.** The average Riwe policy covers a smallholder farm with a crop value of $200 to $800.
+A $3 premium policy is only economically viable when the settlement fee is a fraction of a cent.
+Stellar's fee model, currently under $0.0001 per operation, is the reason micro-insurance at this scale works.
+It does not work on Ethereum or Polygon at current fee levels.

 **SAC-based atomic payouts.** Soroban's Stellar Asset Contract standard lets the `insurance-payment` contract hold and transfer USDC in a single atomic on-chain operation with no bridge, no wrapped token, and no custodian approval step.
 When a parametric trigger fires, the SAC transfer executes in the same transaction as the claim decision.
-This is what reduces settlement from 45 days to under 48 hours.
+This is what reduces settlement from the current industry sandard of 2 to 4 weeks to juust under 48 hours.

 **SEP-24 last-mile settlement.** MoneyGram's SEP-24 anchor is a Stellar-native protocol.
 USDC settled on Stellar flows directly into the MoneyGram withdrawal flow without any cross-chain conversion.
 A farmer receives NGN cash at a local agent point from a payout that originated as a Soroban contract invocation.
-No other major chain has this path at production scale in Nigeria today.
+Based on research, we dont believe any other major chain has this path at production scale in Nigeria today.

 **SEP-10 trustless authentication.** Farmers and partner institutions authenticate to the protocol using their Stellar keypair via SEP-10 Web Auth, a challenge-response signature scheme that requires no password, no OTP, and no custodial account.
 This is the authentication primitive that allows USSD and WhatsApp flows to be cryptographically verified without a smartphone.

-**Micro-policy economics.** The average Riwe policy covers a smallholder farm with a crop value of $200 to $800.
-A $3 premium policy is only economically viable when the settlement fee is a fraction of a cent.
-Stellar's fee model, currently under $0.0001 per operation, is the reason micro-insurance at this scale works.
-It does not work on Ethereum or Polygon at current fee levels.

-**Transparent, auditable risk records.** Every policy issuance, oracle submission, and claim payout is anchored on the Stellar ledger.
-Licensed insurer partners can independently verify the full history of any policy they have underwritten without calling us.
-This is the audit trail that traditional parametric insurance cannot offer.

 ---